 Many people think that I am a skinny loser who never trains and spends most of his time torturing vodoo dolls representing unnatural bodybuilders and juicing fitness models.

-I did it in January at the fragile bodyweight of 70 kg / 155 lbs bodyweight.
+I did it in January at the fragile bodyweight of 70kg/154lbs bodyweight.

-In before Mark Rippetoe followers will get mad when they see those numbers.
+I guess Mark Rippetoe and his followers will get mad when they see those numbers.

 Are you in a comatose or a progressive transvestite, writes Mr. Permabulker while introducing yet another bomb of estrogen to his body in the form of milk.

 Here’s the plan I followed to get there.

 In March 2015, I started doing weighted pull-ups and dips as my exclusive upper body exercises.